poweroftim/intersight-autodoc/README.md

 - **output**: Processed JSON files will be saved here.
 - **excel_output**: Excel files will be saved here.
 - **word_template_path**: "template.docx"
-    - Create a Word Doc and save it as template.docx.
-Ensure path is correct.
+    - Use the Word Doc included in the repo.

 ### 7. Run the script